Introduction:

 Chemical Processing:

-In chemical processing industries, corrosion inhibitors are employed to protect equipment, storage tanks, and piping systems from corrosion due to exposure to corrosive chemicals and environments.
+Chemical processing industries use corrosion inhibitors to protect equipment, storage tanks, and piping systems from corrosion caused by exposure to corrosive chemicals and environments.

 Conclusion: